-The Fund classifies its financial assets in the following categories: loans and receivables, at fair value through profit or loss and available for sale.
+The Fund classifies its financial assets in the following categories: at fair value through profit or loss, available for sale and loans and receivables.
 The classification depends on the purpose for which the financial assets were acquired.
-Management determines the classification of its financial assets at initial recognition.
+Management determines the classification of its financial assets at initial recognition and re-evaluates this classification on a regular basis.